paulehh/dipas_docker/README.md

 # DIPAS Docker

-This project provides a Test Docker setup for the DIPAS (Digital Participation System).
-The docker-compose.yml was created for initial setup and installation of DIPAS: https://bitbucket.org/geowerkstatt-hamburg/dipas/src
+This project provides a Test Docker setup for the DIPAS (Digital Participation System: https://bitbucket.org/geowerkstatt-hamburg/dipas/src).
+This project was created for initial setup and installation of DIPAS e.g. to deploy it on a testserver.

 ## Steps to Get Started